-5. Limited-time free shipping or transfer between platform or services
+5. Limited-time free shipping or transfer between platforms or services

-In e-commerce, Baymard Institute estimates that nearly 70% of consumers abandon their cart and 50% of those consumers attributed their cart abandonment to unexpected extra costs like fees, shipping and tax.
+In e-commerce, Baymard Institute estimates that nearly 70% of consumers abandon their shopping cart and 50% of those consumers attribute their cart abandonment to unexpected extra costs like fees, shipping and tax.

 Sales promotions that use free shipping and free returns can help eliminate one of the obstacles that cause people to abandon their cart.
 If you are a B2B or SaaS brand, the final hurdle for purchase might be your customer’s resistance to deal with the challenge of switching providers.

 If you can’t be flexible on price, you can still generate a sense of urgency by creating a limited-time offer for a free product added to an order.